Harry84/DevOps-Core-Fundamental-Project/README.md

 * Once users input their name and house choice they are able to submit via a button.
 Their records then appear on the left hand side of the page along with any other students currently registered and their respective houses.

 * I am using Bootstrap 3 for the Navbar.
-The Navbar is coded into a base.html which can then be extended for the other pages.
+The Navbar is coded into a base.html which can then be extended for the other pages via code blocks.

 * There are various links in the Navbar.
 The title and register option bring the user back to the homepage.
 The Add Houses link allows a user to enter a new house choice into the db which then becomes accessible in the drop down menu on the homepage.